St Nicholas Church

 The injuries caused by bullet, shrapnel and shell tested the skills of the medical staff.
 The damage caused by a high velocity bullet was horrendous.
 The enormous gapping exit wound was out of all proportion to the small incision on entry.
 Vital organs were destroyed and bones shattered.
 Artillery caused the greatest number of casualties, men would have their limbs blown off by high explosive rounds with thousands losing arms and legs.

-Men would arrive, peppered with shrapnel and it the surgeons task to remove it all.
+Men would arrive, peppered with shrapnel and it was the surgeons task to remove it all.

 “Terrible, terrible wounds.
 The bullets aren’t so bad but the shrapnel from exploding shells is ghastly.
 It cuts great gashes, ripping muscles and bones to shreds.
 39 men have died on board [the hospital ship] so far and every one suffered great pain and discomfort.”